ART 013: 2-D DESIGN, 3 credit hrs.

-Introduction to basic drawing.
-Emphasis is on the development of traditional drawing skills as a basis for expressive representation and visual communication.
-Concentration on the understanding of pictorial composition and spatial organization utilizing the basic graph elements of line and tone.
-Students draw primarily from direct observation using a variety of media.
+Introduction to basic drawing tools, materials, and processes necessary for the creation of representational images based upon direct observation.
+In this course, concentration is placed on the understanding of sight measurement, pictorial composition, and spatial organization utilizing the basic graphic elements of line and tone.
+Students draw primarily from direct observation using a variety of traditional mediums.

 ART 019: MICROCOSM, MACROCOSM, 3 credit hrs.

 An art-making course with emphasis on the intersection of visual language and the natural world.
 Beginning with a critical look at Leonardo da Vinci's use of drawing to hypothesize about living systems, students will use visual language to critically examine the historical role of art in the rise of biology as a contemporary science while gaining a better understanding of their own relationship with the natural world in the process.
 The course will consist of studio work, critiques, critical analysis of selected readings, and videos as well as field trips to important resource sites locally and statewide.
 No prereq.
 Non-major encouraged.

 An introduction to Macintosh OS based computer applications for design and production providing students with the basic technical knowledge and skills necessary for a contemporary artist or designer.
 This course will focus on the development of visual thinking skills while learning current raster-based image-editing and vector-based drawing applications.
 Students will be expected to develop professional working habits and skills while being supervised in the classroom.
 Prerequisites: Must be first-year or sophomore to enroll and an Art & Design major, or consent of instructor.

 Art 050: IDEA OF DESIGN , 3 credit hrs.